 - Does exercise or physical activity make your symptoms worse?

 - Do you have any family members with heart valve disease?

 - Are you being treated or have you recently been treated for any other health conditions?

 - Do you or did you smoke?
 How much?
 When did you quit?

 - Do you use alcohol or caffeine?
 How much?

 - Are you planning to become pregnant in the future?

 What you can do in the meantime

 While you wait for your appointment, ask family members whether close relatives have heart disease.
-The symptoms of mitral valve stenosis are similar to other heart conditions, including some that run in families.
-Knowing about your family's health history will help your doctor determine your diagnosis and treatment.
+The symptoms of mitral valve stenosis are similar to other heart conditions.
+Some can occur in families.
+Knowing about your family's health history helps your care provider determine your diagnosis and treatment.